apphp/aiml-kit/README.md

-# PHP-ML
+# Apphp ML Kit
-PHP-ML - SDK designed to bring AI and Machine Learning capabilities to PHP.
+ML Kit designed to bring AI and Machine Learning capabilities to PHP.